mihakrumpestar/dotfiles-android/README.md

    Reboot to recovery (with power + volume up)

-2. Install latest vendor (device binary drivers) (if it has them) from [here](https://xiaomifirmwareupdater.com/vendor/surya/) using recovery.

-3. Install latest firmware from [here](https://xiaomifirmwareupdater.com/firmware/surya/) using recovery.
+2. Install latest firmware from [here](https://xmfirmwareupdater.com/firmware/surya/) using recovery.

-4. Installation (in recovery):
+3. Installation (in recovery):

    1. First time installation:

-      - Wipe Dalvik, cache, system, vendor
+      - Wipe Dalvik, Cache and format data.
+This IS NOT OPTIONAL!
-      - Flash latest region specific firmware (EU, CN, global, ...)
+      - Reboot
       - Flash Rom
       - Flash [Gapps](https://nikgapps.com/downloads) (if required)
       - Flash KernelSU `boot.img` (if required)
-      - Format Data & reboot to system
+      - Reboot to system

    2. Update installation: